TingwenZhang/magnetic-materials-2d/README.md

 - `/src/magnetic_materials_2d` contains all python modules.
 - `/src/magnetic_materials_2d/data` contains information about the descriptors.
-- `/src/notebooks` is where the running notebooks are; they will utilize the python modules and data
+- `/src/notebooks` is where the running notebooks are; they will utilize the python modules and data.

 ## TODO